93lykevin/TravelPack/README.md

 > Allow pack members to create schedules and events for their pack.
 Schedules can have many events.

 ```
-Schedule's Backend API for updating nested objects with MongoDB.
+Schedule's Backend route for updating nested objects with MongoDB.

 router.put("/:scheduleId", (req, res) => {
   let packId = parseURL(req.baseUrl);